6 Companies Leading the Charge in Self-Driving Vehicles

 October 26, 2018

-Autonomous vehicles (AVs) are a disruptor poised to impact the transportation industry in major and unforeseen ways.
+Autonomous vehicles (AVs) and driverless taxi companies are disruptors poised to impact the transportation industry in major and unforeseen ways.
+California regulators recently approved the operation of paid driverless taxis in San Francisco, highlighting the significance of regulatory approval for the development of autonomous vehicle technology.
+Additionally, companies like Waymo are deploying driverless vehicles in various US cities, including Los Angeles and San Francisco.
 For the fleet manager looking to stay ahead of the curve, it’s important to track who’s who in the AV space.
 Here are six forerunners in AV technology you should know about, from major players to nimble startups.

-The Top Three: Putting a Face to the Driverless Industry
+The Top Three: Putting a Face to the Driverless Taxis Industry

-These three companies are the ones you’ll hear a lot about in the coming AV wave.
+These three companies are the ones you’ll hear a lot about in the coming AV wave, especially as they lead the development and deployment of self-driving cars and driverless taxis.
 With strong financial backing, they are the most likely to release consumer-ready autonomous vehicles within the next 10 years.

 1. Waymo

 Founded in 2009 as a subsidiary of Google, Waymo’s vehicles have driven over 10 million miles, making them by far number one in miles driven.
+Waymo has made significant advancements in self driving mode, allowing them to offer self-driving taxis 24/7.
 The company has focused on testing in the U.S., with miles driven in six states and 25 cities, including the challenging San Francisco Bay Area.
 What makes Waymo unique is that they build all of their autonomous sensing hardware in-house, significantly reducing costs.
-With its first commercial autonomous taxi service set to launch very soon, Waymo is one to watch.
+With its first commercial self driving taxis set to launch very soon, Waymo is one to watch.

 2. General Motors (GM)

 The Big Three automakers (Ford, GM and Chrysler) have been staples in the automotive industry since the beginning, and they have not been sleeping when it comes to AV technology.
 With a massive amount of financial backing (over $1 billion), GM stands out as the leader amongst the Big Three.
-Unlike Waymo, GM constructs its own vehicles for autonomous testing, and currently uses the electric Chevy Bolt as its platform.
+Unlike Waymo, GM constructs its own vehicles for autonomous testing, and currently uses the electric Chevy Bolt as its platform, promoting the wider use of electric cars.
 Smart acquisitions of tech companies have also helped GM quickly develop their own sensor technology and rise to the top.
-Fleet managers should keep a close eye on GM’s planned autonomous taxi service in 2019.
+Fleet managers should keep a close eye on GM’s planned driverless taxi service in 2019.

 3. Baidu